-The Microbiology Society (formally known as the Society for Microbiology) has had a number of prominent and distinguished presidents in its history.
+The Microbiology Society (formerly known as the Society for General Microbiology) has had a number of prominent and distinguished presidents in its history.

 Sir Alexander Fleming